In-Ovo Sexing

 Consumer research on in-ovo sexing generally shows that consumers have low awareness of chick culling and in-ovo sexing, but once informed are extremely interested in seeing the technology implemented.

 For example, a major face-to-face study of 26,000 citizens in the EU found that 75% of European citizens consider the practice of chick culling unacceptable, and that majorities in 20 EU countries agree that male chicks should not be killed even if it leads to an increase in the price of eggs.
 This is consistent with another study of German consumers where 89% supported finding an alternative to chick culling, and many were willing to pay multiple euros more for a box of 10 eggs.
 In the UK, 82% of consumers express that they were uncomfortable with the practice of chick culling.
-In Chile, two-thirds of respondents agreed that the egg industry should take the initiative to invest in in-ovo sexing technologies without waiting for any legal mandate.

 In the United States, original research commissioned by Innovate Animal Ag showed strong consumer interest in eggs made with in-ovo sexing.
 According to the survey, only 11% of U.S. egg purchasers know about male chick culling, and 48% think male chicks are raised for meat.
 47% of consumers (about 122 million U.S. adults) are “extremely” or “very” interested in eggs produced using in-ovo sexing; another 35% (91 million) are “slightly” interested.
 71% of egg buyers are willing to pay a price premium, with the median willingness to pay being just over 36 cents per dozen.
-This data shows that producers who adopt the technology will find a consumer base ready to pay more for it.
+This data suggests that producers who adopt the technology will find a consumer base ready to pay more for it.

 Frequently Asked Questions

-Currently, male chicks are treated as a byproduct of hatcheries, and are generally processed into animal feed, not for human consumption.
+• Currently, male chicks are treated as a byproduct of hatcheries, and are generally processed into animal feed, not for human consumption.
 In some cases, whole chicks are sold as feed for snakes or other exotic animals.
 With in-ovo sexing, fertilized male eggs are also treated as a byproduct.
 They can be similarly processed into animal feed, or sold for applications in vaccines or biogas production.

-Since in-ovo sexing only exists in Europe, it’s impossible to know for sure how expensive eggs made in this way will be to producers in other countries.
+• Since in-ovo sexing only exists in Europe, it’s impossible to know for sure how expensive eggs made in this way will be to producers in other countries.
 Data from the European market suggests that table eggs made without culling cost less than a cent additional to produce.
 These eggs are thenare sold for 1-3 cents additional (12-36 cents more per dozen), which includes the increased margins from the producer and retailer.
 This price premium is lower than the price premium for cage-free eggs in the US, which generally fluctuates around $1 per dozen.

 The increased cost per bird that egg producers would have to pay is estimated at €1.20-3.30 per bird.

-Eggs are kept inside an incubator for 21 days while they are developing.
+• Eggs are kept inside an incubator for 21 days while they are developing.
 The power needed to maintain the temperature and environment inside these incubators is an important part of the carbon footprint of egg production.
 By substantially reducing the number of eggs that need to be incubated, egg producers can save power and increase the sustainability of their production process.

 Other alternatives to male chick culling are raising males for meat, or using “dual-purpose” breeds that are bred for both meat and egg production.
 However, given that these chickens require substantially more feed to produce the same amount of meat, it’s clear that in-ovo sexing is the only sustainable alternative to male chick culling.

-Male rearing is another possible solution to the problem of chick culling.
+• Male rearing is another possible solution to the problem of chick culling.
 However, the breeds of chickens used for eggs and meat production have been optimized over decades for their specific purposes, which is how eggs and chicken are so cheap.
 Therefore, the meat from these male chicks needs to be sold at a loss.
 Long term, in-ovo sexing is the most economical solution to the problem of male chick culling.

-In the US, many are concerned about consolidation in the egg industry, where smaller producers struggle to remain competitive in the market.
+• In the US, many are concerned about consolidation in the egg industry, where smaller producers struggle to remain competitive in the market.
 However, both small and large egg producers tend to buy hens from the same hatcheries.
 Therefore, once in-ovo sexing is implemented, sexed hens will likely be available to both large and small egg producers alike.

-There is not yet consensus on what to call table eggs from sexed hens in the US.
+• There is not yet consensus on what to call table eggs from sexed hens in the US.
 In Europe, eggs made with in-ovo sexing are labeled as “Free of Chick Culling.”
 In a survey conducted by Innovate Animal Ag, “no-kill” was the best performing term, harkening to no-kill animal shelters.
 However, there are many considerations producers must take into consideration when deciding on which term will be used for eggs made in this way.
 It remains to be seen which term will become prominent in the market.